Advertisement

 How did you paint the exterior?

-We enlisted a workmate, Nick, to help us do the exterior spray-painting – in our driveway!
+We enlisted a workmate, Nick, to help us do the exterior spray painting – in our driveway!
 It was painted with a two-pot Autothane automotive spray paint from Total Bodyshop Supplies.

 Have you had much experience renovating?

 Ben is a qualified builder with a lot of experience in high-end residential renovations.
-I have a kitchen-design background.
+I have a kitchen design background.
 We’ve also done a number of renovations at home together.

 What were some of the considerations that were unique to working on a caravan?

-We did a lot of research on the rules and regulations we had to follow – especially to do with waste water and gas connections and ventilation.
+We did a lot of research on the rules and regulations we had to follow – especially to do with wastewater and gas connections and ventilation.
 We also had to research the intricacies of 230-volt and 12-volt electrical systems and what campgrounds expect in terms of self-containment.

-The interior
+The caravan’s interior

 What was your inspiration for the interior?

-As well as wanting it to be relaxing and cosy, getting the layout right was important as we wanted it to feel spacious inside.
+As well as wanting it to be relaxing and cosy, getting the layout right was important as we wanted it to feel spacious.
 Key features included creating a daybed at the front instead of bunks and having open shelving rather than full cupboards above.
 We also wanted it to be really practical and efficient – the three-way fridge (which works on gas, 230-volt and 12-volt power), solar panel and the ability to transform the seating into a full-sized bed all helped to achieve this.
 We have future-proofed it so the space will still work for us as our family grows.

 Tell us about the styling.